Vittorio Zoboli: Formula 3000

 Zoboli moved up to the British Formula 3000 series for 1990, driving for the GA Motorsport team.
 He scored two podium finishes and set a fastest lap on his way to fifth position overall.

-At the end of the season, he took part in the final two rounds of the more prestigious International Formula 3000 season, again with GA Motorsport.
+At the end of the season, Zoboli took part in the final two rounds of the more prestigious International Formula 3000 season, again with GA Motorsport.
 However, he failed to qualify in both of these appearances.
 He moved to the Junior Team outfit for the 1991 season, competing in the first eight of the championship's ten rounds and qualifying for five of them, but failing to score any points.
 Another move, to the one-car Advance Racing team, for 1992 brought about an improvement to thirteenth in the championship with three points.
 He also finished in fourth position in the season-opening, non-championship F3000 World Cup event held at the Autódromo Juan y Oscar Gálvez.
 He then moved to the ambitious Il Barone Rampante team for 1993, but it folded mid-season without Zoboli scoring any points.